Posted in

 • Fugu15 Max might be rootless, but it’s unclear for now.

-An iOS and Jailbreak enthusiast who has been around for quite some time in the community.
-I've developed my own jailbreaks before and I am currently maintaining iSecureOS, one of the first iOS Anti-Malware tools for jailbroken devices.
-I also run iDevice Central on YouTube with over 142.000 Subscribers!
-Thank you for being part of this awesome community.
+GeoSn0w is an iOS and Jailbreak enthusiast who has been around for quite some time in the community.
+He developed his own jailbreaks before and is currently maintaining iSecureOS, one of the first iOS Anti-Malware tools for jailbroken devices.
+He also runs the iDevice Central on YouTube with over 149.000 Subscribers!

 Leave a Reply